-Because HIV/AIDS is a serious problem in many developing countries and especially in sub-Sahara Africa, DKT routinely provides essential information about HIV/AIDS in its educational and marketing materials.
-DKT sold more than 600 million condoms in 2012, which reduce the risk of sexually transmitted diseases, including HIV/AIDS.
-Around the word, DKT focuses on people engaged in high-risk behaviors, including sex workers in Philippine brothels, injecting drug users in Indonesia, truck drivers in Democratic Republic of Congo, soldiers in Ethiopia, and gay groups in Brazil.
+Because HIV/AIDS is a serious problem in many developing countries, especially in sub-Sahara Africa, DKT routinely provides essential information about HIV/AIDS in its educational and marketing materials.
+DKT sold more than 600 million condoms in 2012, which reduces the risk of sexually transmitted diseases, including HIV/AIDS.
+Around the world, DKT focuses on people engaged in high-risk behaviors, including sex workers in Philippine brothels, injecting drug users in Indonesia, truck drivers in Democratic Republic of Congo, soldiers in Ethiopia, and gay groups in Brazil.
 DKT also has specially designed social marketing programs to address the problem of HIV/AIDS.
 Since 2006, DKT-Vietnam has been selling clean needles to intravenous drug users along Vietnam’s border with China and Cambodia to reduce the transmission of HIV/AIDS.

 DKT also has created an unusual public-private condom distribution network by partnering with HIV/AIDS authorities in Vietnam’s provinces who act as a bridge between DKT and over 2,000 nontraditional outlets, such as bars, karaoke clubs, night clubs, and hotels.
 DKT Ethiopia’s “Wise-Up” campaign (www.wiseuprogram.org) promotes condom use among at-risk populations because increasing the use of condoms reduces the prevalence of HIV.
 DKT Ethiopia has produced two educational films for young audiences about “The HIV Superhighway” that highlight concurrent partnerships and HIV prevention.
 These videos were produced with the assistance of Helen Epstein, the acclaimed author of The Invisible Cure: Africa, The West, and the Fight Against AIDS (2007).